troyfigiel/monorepo/README.md

 4. This means I do not need to deploy homes separately and I do not need to use deploy-rs necessarily.
 Maybe I could use terraform-nixos or something like morph?
 5. I would have different flakes for each host, each virtual machine, infrastructure, website / org, my overlay
 6. I should start by creating flakes for my website and overlay which have an overlay output.
 7. If I have so many flakes, I will need to simplify the update process.
 The best would be to create a simple deploy script that helps me out.
 The Makefile calls the deploy script, but can also be used for building iso files for example.
+Maybe Make is still nice?
+It can easily parallellize the deploy steps, is kind of declarative and well-known.
 8. For the website, I should probably end up with a blog of more introductory articles and then have a separate series that goes into more detail.
 9. I should keep the host names short, i.e. to a single word: cloud-server -> cloud, virtual-devbox -> devbox.